The greatest healing therapy is friendship and love

 - Phone coaching in which patients can call the therapist between sessions to receive guidance on coping with a difficult situation they are currently experiencing.

 In DBT, individual therapists also meet with a consultation team to help them cope with their patients’ emotional demands.
 Consultation teams also help therapists navigate difficult and complex issues related to providing therapy.

 - Acceptance and change.
 You’ll learn strategies to accept and tolerate your life circumstances, emotions, and yourself.
 You will also develop skills that can help make positive changes in your behaviors and interactions with others.

 - Behavioral.
-You'll learn to analyze problems or destructive behavior patterns and replace them with more healthy and effective ones.
+You’ll learn to analyse problems or destructive behavior patterns and replace them with more healthy and effective ones.

 - Cognitive.
 You’ll focus on changing thoughts, beliefs, behaviors, and actions that are not effective or helpful.